-Jeff Kealty enters his eighth season as the Nashville Predators Chief Amateur Scout and 14th campaign with the organization in 2014-15.
+Jeff Kealty enters his ninth season as the Nashville Predators Chief Amateur Scout and 15th campaign with the organization in 2015-16.
 While his primary responsibility is monitoring the best draft-eligible talent around the globe and spearheading the team’s annual efforts at the NHL Entry Draft, Kealty also keeps an eye on the development of prospects in the CHL, NCAA and other junior leagues across North America and Europe.

 Chief Amateur Scout